Brown69/Brown69/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Xamarin projects
-- 🌱 I’m currently learning ...
-Xamarin & C# techs
+- 🌱 I’m currently learning ... .NET Maui & C# techs
 - 👯 I’m looking to collaborate on ...
 ASP.net apis
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything